 - Nests made of shredded paper and other insulation behind or under furniture

 - Chew marks on bags of food, wood, and electrical wiring

 - Footprints in dust

 How to Get Rid of Mice

-There are several steps you can take for mice removal and mice prevention.
-You can set up mechanical traps and baits.
-If you have a cat, it may do a lot of the work for you.
+There are several steps you can take for mice removal and prevention.

 Remove food sources